Ahuman (A-human) AIs, The

 After a long, mostly hidden struggle the pro-humans managed to evict the ahumans and the Solipsist League; a great diaspora of rapidly built interstellar dataships left the Solar System in the period 300 to 500.
 Many ahumans went to live in the Oort cloud, but were later expelled by a wave of later Hider and Backgrounder cultures.
 The majority of ahuman and solipsist entities dispersed among the many red dwarf stars near the Solar System.

-One theory is that the early ahuman AIs decided that colonies around red dwarfs would last much longer than around other Main Sequence stars; the lifetime of a red dwarf is measured in hundreds of billions of years.
+One theory is that the early ahuman AIs decided that colonies around red dwarfs would last much longer than around other main sequence stars; the lifetime of a red dwarf is measured in hundreds of billions of years.
 Some ahuman colonies still exist in this region, including the colonies established by the three AI entities know as the Red Dwarf Kings.
-Another system which remained under ahuman control was Formalhaut; however this colony later became integrated into the First Federation and later Sephirotic Civilisation as the Formalhaut Acquisition Society.
+Another system which remained under ahuman control was Fomalhaut; however this colony later became integrated into the First Federation and later Sephirotic Civilisation as the Fomalhaut Acquisition Society.

 The colony at Alpha Centauri became dominated by ahuman Neumanns known as the Nauri; but this clade has moved away from strict ahumanity to a more convivial attitude over the last few millennia.